danjones424/daniel_portfolio/README.md

 Happy Coding!

 10/11/2022 - I have just implemented the start of the backend.
 I will be using sanity to handle most, if not all, of my data entries and storage.
+I also created a react app inside of my frontend folder and started adding dependencies.